Attack on Hrubieszów: Planning

 In April 1946, the first joint action was carried out: an attack on the rail station in Werbkowice.
-In May 1946, a meeting took place in the village of Miętkie, between the Lublin region commanders of the two groups; the Poles were represented by Wacław Dąbrowski (Azja), the Ukrainians by Jewhen Sztendera (Pryrwa).
+In May 1946, a meeting took place in the village of Miętkie, between the Lublin region commanders of the two groups; the Poles were represented by Wacław Dąbrowski (Azja), the Ukrainians by Yevhen Shtendera (Pryrwa).
 An attack upon the town of Hrubieszów was proposed by the WiN soldiers and accepted by the UPA.
 The purpose of the attack was to free political prisoners from the local prison, to destroy documents held by the communist security forces, to destroy the headquarters of the Committee for Resettlement (which was in charge of deporting Ukrainians to the Soviet Union), and to destroy the precincts of the Polish secret police and the MO.